 The period of chaos and quick succession of leaders at the end of the Old Kingdom at last gave way to the Middle Kingdom, a time from 2055 to 1786 BC when Egypt once again became a colossal power and demonstrated their cultural link with the Old Kingdom by returning to building pyramids.
 This age also included the 12th dynasty, in which the pharaohs used both diplomacy and warfare to expand their borders.
 The Middle Kingdom also included the first female ruler of Egypt, Queen Sobekneferu (1789-1786 BC).

-The end of the Middle Kingdom spiralled Egypt into chaos with a series of separate governments, each warring to be the ‘official’ power.
+The end of the Middle Kingdom spiraled Egypt into chaos, with separate governments warring to be the “official” power.
 Because of this, Egypt was vulnerable to outside invasion.
 The 15th dynasty thus consisted of the Hyksos, foreign people who ruled northern Egypt, while at the same time, southern Egypt was under the control of the 17th dynasty from the capital Thebes.
-This uncertain joint rule came to an end when King Ahmose I of Thebes defeated the Hyksos in approximately 1570 BC, taking over all of Egypt.
+This uncertain divided rule came to an end when King Ahmose I of Thebes defeated the Hyksos in approximately 1570 BC, taking over all of Egypt.
 This development marked the beginning of the New Kingdom.

 The New Kingdom

 During the New Kingdom (1567-1085 BC), Egypt became the world’s first great empire.
 Notable rulers included Amenhotep I (1546-1526 BC), Queen Hatshepsut (1503-1482 BC), and Amenhotep IV (who controversially restricted the Egyptian religion).